Online Text Analyzer Tool

 Word boundary detection

 Detecting word boundaries in multilingual text is one of the most technically challenging aspects of text analysis.
-This tool uses Unicode property escapes (\p{L}, \p{M}, \p{N}) to identify letter sequences, combining marks, and number tokens across scripts such as Latin, Hangul, Han, Hiragana, Katakana, Arabic, Devanagari, and Cyrillic.
-A word is defined as a contiguous sequence of Unicode letter, mark, or number characters, separated by whitespace or punctuation.
-This approach ensures that scripts without explicit spacing, such as Chinese and Japanese, are included in the count instead of being ignored by a basic English-only pattern, although semantic word segmentation may still differ by language.
+This tool uses Unicode property escapes (\p{L}, \p{M}, \p{N}, and \p{Pd}) to identify letter sequences, combining marks, number tokens, and compound words across scripts such as Latin, Hangul, Han, Hiragana, Katakana, Arabic, Devanagari, and Cyrillic.
+Internal apostrophes and hyphens are retained, so terms such as don't and state-of-the-art count as one word.
+Scripts without explicit spacing are included, although semantic segmentation may still differ by language.

 Client-side processing architecture

-All analysis runs entirely in the browser with vanilla JavaScript and CodeMirror for the editor.
-The page listens to editor change events and recalculates the visible summary on every keystroke.
+All analysis runs entirely in the browser with a native HTML text area and vanilla JavaScript.
+The page listens for input and recalculates the visible summary on every change.
 No text is intentionally sent to any external server, which means your content stays private during normal use and the analysis can remain responsive after the page assets are loaded.
-This architecture also keeps the tool fast for moderate text sizes, though very large documents may still affect responsiveness depending on your device.
+This dependency-free editor also improves loading reliability and mobile input behavior.

 Counting methods comparison